chaklam-silpasuwanchai/Python-for-Data-Science/Lectures/05-Deployment/FastAPI + Docker/FastAPI + Docker.md

 Our Dockerfile concludes with a `CMD` which is used to set the default command to `uvicorn --host 0.0.0.0 --port 5000 iris.app:app`.
 The default command is executed when we run the container.

 If you don't understand very well, don't worry!
-There is many help online teaching you how to make Dockerfile. :-)
+There are many online materials how to make Dockerfile. :-)

-Now your file structure should be:

-    iris
-        +-- router
-        |   +-- iris_router.py
-        +-- app.py
-        +-- iris_classifier.py
-    requirements.txt
-    Dockerfile

-#### 7. Build and run the container
+#### 9. Build and run the container

 We are almost there!!